GSoftwareDevelopment/MIDICar-Player/README.md

 - in place of `x` enter the device number, or skip it
 - `path>` - path can only be specified in DOS that supports directories like Sparta DOS, Sparta DOS X, MyDos.
 - `filename.ext` driver file name

+**The program supports ONLY `Dx:` disk devices.**

+If your DOS does not have the ability to pass parameters to the program, the driver MUST be loaded into memory before running.
+Load it as you would a normal EXE or COM binary file.

 # Drivers